JordanSpencerWu/old-website/_posts/blog/2016/2016-02-14-learning-markdown.markdown

 [logo]: http://netdna.copyblogger.com/images/google+logo.png "Google Logo 2"

 Markdown is amazing and makes you more productive when writing your posts.
-This is just the basic of using Markdown to write HTML element, if you want to learn more click this <a href="https://daringfireball.net/projects/markdown/" target="_blank">link</a>.My favorite part of Markdown is that you can write HTML in your plain text files and it will stillwork for example adding a youtube video.
+This is just the basic of using Markdown to write HTML element, if you want to learn more click this <a href="https://daringfireball.net/projects/markdown/" target="_blank">link</a>.
+My favorite part of Markdown is that you can write HTML in your plain text files and it will still work for example adding a youtube video.

 <div class="video-container">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/YQHsXMglC9A" frameborder="0" allowfullscreen></iframe>